tamu-edu/it-cloud-docs/src/cps/email/faq.md

 - Mail sent directly from cloud applications (SaaS providers, AmazonSES, etc)
 - Mail sent externally that does not flow through approved email gateways

 If you use a service that impersonates the root 'tamu.edu' domain or 'tamu.edu' subdomains, you could be affected.
-You can use tools like the DMARC Check Website and the DMARC Report Website to check your DMARC compliance.
+You can use tools like the [DMARC Check Website](https://dmarc-check.itsec.tamu.edu) and the [DMARC Report Website](https://dmarc-report.kb.us-central1.gcp.cloud.es.io:9243/) to check your DMARC compliance, for more information on these tools see the [DMARC Check](./checker.md) and [DMARC Report](./reporting.md) pages.
 Please reach out to [security@tamu.edu](mailto:security@tamu.edu) if you have questions or concerns.

 ## What should my SPF DNS record look like?

+All 'tamu.edu' subdomains should be configured to inherit from the root 'tamu.edu' domain and should be set to:

-- `v=spf1 redirect=tamu.edu`
+`v=spf1 redirect:tamu.edu`

+As part of our effort to comply with Google and Yahoo email sender requirements, we will be creating SPF records for all 'tamu.edu' subdomains.
+For more information see the [SPF](./spf.md) page or the SPF KB article [KB0021277](https://itselfservice.tamu.edu/tamucs?id=tamucs_kb_article&sys_id=KB0021277).

 ## How can I check my SPF record?

-- instructions on how to verify your spf DNS record?
+The easiest way to check your SPF record is to query DNS.
+For detailed instructions see the [SPF](./spf.md) page.

 ## How can I check my DKIM record?

-- on this list or manually with instructions
+All 'tamu.edu' subdomains will be required to have DKIM signing configured for all outbound messages.
+We will be configuring DKIM for all 'tamu.edu' subdomains that send email from our Proofpoint Security Email Gateway (SEG).
+For email being sent from third party mailers or cloud applications (see the question "How do I know if my subdomain/service is affected" for more information), DKIM signing will need to be setup.
+See the [KB0021277](https://itselfservice.tamu.edu/tamucs?id=tamucs_kb_article&sys_id=KB0021277) for more information on sending mail using third party mailers.

+The easiest way to check your DKIM record is to query DNS.
+For detailed instructions see the [DKIM](./dkim.md) page.

-## How can I verify my DMARC compliance?
+## How can I check my DMARC compliance?

-- DMARC Checker Website
+The [DMARC Check website](https://dmarc-check.itsec.tamu.edu) is an automated tool that can be used to check your email authentication compliance with DMARC.
+For more information on this tool see the [DMARC Check](./checker.md) page.

 ## How can I find who is sending email on my behalf?

-- DMARC Report Website
+The [DMARC Reporting website](https://dmarc-report.kb.us-central1.gcp.cloud.es.io:9243/) is a website that contains DMARC Reporting data.
+This data can be used to determine who is impersonating 'tamu.edu' subdomains by sending mail on their behalf.
+For more information on this tool see the [DMARC Reporting](./reporting.md) page.

 ## Do all messages require one-click unsubscribe?